joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

                                         camera = camera,
                                         unit_mass_in_solar_masses = 1e7)
 ```
-where `unit_mass_in_solar_masses` is the unit mass in solar masses which determines fully the problem units together with $c=G=1$, and OTE stands for the observer-to-emitter scheme.
-This paticular configurations type will get the specialized methods for transport in vacuum.
-For more general non vacuum problems, use, e.g.
+where `unit_mass_in_solar_masses` is the unit mass in solar masses which, together with $c=G=1$, fully determines your unit system.
+This latter choice will affect the interpretation of the varius quantities set before as, e.g. the mass of the Kerr spacetime, which now is understood to correspond to $10^7$ solar masses.

+For more general non-vacuum transfer problems, use

 ```julia
 configurations = NonVacuumOTEConfigurations(spacetime = spacetime,